 Fellow Since 1994

-This profile was prepared when Hossain Shahriar was elected to the Ashoka Fellowship in 1994.
+This description of Hossain Shahriar's work was prepared when Hossain Shahriar was elected to the Ashoka Fellowship in 1994.

 The New Idea